tomalessi/opsworks-nat-instance/README.md

 ## Assumptions

 - This cookbook is meant to work within an AWS OpsWorks environment.
 Your mileage may vary in other environments.
-- You have a VPC with two availability zones within a single AWS region, each with its own NAT instance.
+- You have a VPC with two availability zones within a single AWS region (each will have its own NAT instance).
-- Within each AZ, you have an Internet connected subnet, and a non Internet connected (or private) subnet.
+- Within each AZ, you have an Internet connected subnet, and one or more non Internet connected (or private) subnets.
+Any instances in the Internet connected subnet will require a public IP address and any instances in the private subnets will use the NAT instances for Internet connectivity.
+- You have setup three route tables: (1) Main route table, (2) a route table for AZ1 and (3) a route table for AZ2.
+The main route table should send 0.0.0.0/0 to the IGW with the other two route tables sending 0.0.0.0/0 to their respective NAT instances.

 ## Requirements